Tulip-Dev/tulip/doc/user/workspace.rst

 Properties
 ----------

-The first steps to follow in order to use this view is to choose the properties you want to analyze.
+In order to use this view, you have to choose first the properties you want to analyze.
 To do so, open the *Properties* panel and select the appropriate data:

 .. image:: _images/i_pixel_properties.png